 Please see the University of Kent's Statement of Findings for more information.

-Mathematics at Kent scored 93.5 out of 100 in The Complete University Guide 2020.
+Mathematics at Kent scored 91% overall and was ranked 3rd for graduate prospects in The Complete University Guide 2021.

 The Actuarial Science programme allows you to gain exemptions from the professional examinations set by the UK actuarial profession, so our graduates have a head start when looking to qualify as actuaries.
 It also provides an excellent foundation for careers in many other areas of finance and risk.